Sleep & Diagnostic Center

 Pawnee Valley Community Hospital’s Sleep & Diagnostic Center is a state of the art sleep center.
 All aspects of the sleep center have been designed with the patient in mind.
 It features two private rooms with a relaxed home-like atmosphere.

-Dr. Son Truong oversees Pawnee Valley Campus Sleep and Diagnostic Center.
+Dr. Son Truong oversees Pawnee Valley Community Hospital Sleep and Diagnostic Center.
 He is board certified in critical care, sleep medicine, internal medicine and pulmonary diseases.
 Patients will have their sleep study done at PVC throughout the month and then follow up with Dr. Truong in Larned during his monthly clinic.

 Would you like to live a life where you finally have enough energy to go on walks and become more active doing the things you want to do?
 If so maybe it’s time to take action and see if sleep apnea is what is holding you back from the life you were meant to live.